 To the best of their knowledge and belief and according to the information andexplanations obtained in terms of Section 134 of the Companies Act 2013 your Directorsconfirms that:

 a. in the preparation of the annual accounts the applicable accounting standards hasbeen followed along with the proper explanation relating to material departures;

-b. such accounting policies have been selected and applied consistently and judgementsand estimates made that are reasonable and prudent so as to give a true and fair view ofthe state of affairs of the Company as at 31 March 2016 and of the profit of the Companyfor the period ended on that date;
+b. such accounting policies have been selected and applied consistently and judgementsand estimates made that are reasonable and prudent so as to give a true and fair view ofthe state of affairs of the Company as at 31 March 2017 and of the profit of the Companyfor the year ended on that date;

 d. the annual accounts have been prepared on a going concern basis;

 e. internal financial controls were followed by the Company and they are adequate andare operating effectively; and f. proper systems have been devised to ensure compliancewith the provisions of all applicable laws and such systems are adequate and operatingeffectively.